Site School Partnership Program

 2. Prioritise child-led learning and corresponding skill development;

-3. Uphold treaty responsibilities;
+3. Uphold treaty responsibilities and pursue reconciliation;

 4. Nurture relationships with community members, local organizations, and industry experts;